GothenburgBitFactory/tw.org/content/support/_index.md

 ## IRC

-There is an active and well-attended \#taskwarrior channel on freenode.
+There is an active and well-attended \#taskwarrior channel on libera.chat.
-It is logged here: https://botbot.me/freenode/taskwarrior

 ## Documentation